Fox-ML-infrastructure/Fox-v1-infra/DOCS/01_tutorials/configuration/CONFIG_BASICS.md

 ## Overview

-FoxML Core uses centralized YAML configuration files for all models and training workflows. **All 52+ model trainers and specialized models** auto-load configs from the `CONFIG/model_config/` directory.
+FoxML Core uses centralized YAML configuration files for all models and training workflows. **All 20 model families** auto-load configs from the `CONFIG/models/` directory (or `CONFIG/model_config/` for backward compatibility).

-**✅ Complete Single Source of Truth (SST)**: As of 2025-12-10, **ALL** hardcoded configuration values have been removed from the TRAINING pipeline.
-Every hyperparameter, test split size, and random seed now loads from centralized config files, ensuring complete reproducibility: same config → same results across all pipeline stages.
+**✅ Single Source of Truth (SST)**: As of 2025-12-10, all training parameters in the TRAINING pipeline load from centralized config files.
+Every hyperparameter, test split size, and random seed loads from configs (with fallback defaults for edge cases), ensuring reproducibility: same config → same results across all pipeline stages.

 > **Note:** These SST improvements were internal changes.
 Your existing code and configs continue to work unchanged - no migration required.
 The system automatically uses config-driven parameters and deterministic seeds.